Prakash K. Desai: Diplomatic service

 Desai served as Deputy Air Attache at Indian Embassy in Moscow.
 Later, he was part of several Indian delegations to Russia and Ukraine, and completed defense contracts successfully.
-He was a member of Indian delegation to Russia led by Defense Minister George Fernandes in 2002.
+He was a member of Indian delegation to Russia led by the then Defense Minister George Fernandes in 2002.

 Honours and decorations

 The Government of India conferred on Desai Param Vishisht Seva Medal (PVSM), Ati Vishisht Seva Medal (AVSM) and Vishisht Seva Medal (VSM).

 Post-retirement

-Desai is the President of Air Force Association of Gujarat since retirement from the IAF.
+Desai is the President of Air Force Association of Gujarat headquartered in Ahmedabad since retirement from the IAF.
 The association looks after the welfare of retired Air Force personnel and is also involved in community service.

+Desai has helped establish Navin Desai Residential School near Nagpur in Maharashtra in memory of his brother.
+The school provides free education to children of migrant quarry workers.